Hosting • Web • Marketing

 Who Needs Cyber Liability Insurance and Why?

 Essentially, any business with a digital trace is vulnerable to attacks.
 So, whether you run operations on your website or store customer/business data online, you could benefit from cyber coverage insurance.
+Eagle Secure Solutions, a Lebanon, PA-based security firm, sees clients in all sorts of industries:

 The data you store, including contact details, credit card numbers, social security, or intellectual property, are all valuable assets cybercriminals can get their hands on and use for different malicious activities, such as extortion or defamation.
 Getting insurance for this data can help cover remediation costs, including crisis communication, lawsuits, refunds, and security audits/investigations.